SieteCuatro/dead_simple_db/README.md

     *   Declares the public modules (`db`, `error`, `api`) making them available to the binary crate and external users if published.
 *   **`tests/`:**
     *   `api_integration.rs`: Contains tests that spawn a real server instance on a random port and use an HTTP client (`reqwest`) to verify API endpoint behavior.
-    *   `cli_integration.rs`: Contains tests that run the compiled binary as a separate process (`assert_cmd`) to verify command-line argument handling and basic server startup/shutdown.
+    *   `cli_integration.rs`: Contains tests that run the compiled binary as a separate process (`assert_cmd`) to verify command-line argument handling, configuration layering, and basic server startup/shutdown.

 ## Error Handling